syncfusion-content/javascript-docs/js/OlapChart/Marker-and-Cross-Hair.md

 ##Cross Hair Customization

 In order to view the value at mouse position or touch contact point, you can use the [crosshair](/js/api/ejChart#crosshairspan-classtype-signature-type-objectobjectspan) property.
-You can customize the appearance using the following code example.
+You can customize the appearance as shown below.

 {% highlight js %}